Skip to main content

 To confess where we have partnered with fear.

 To acknowledge our thoughts and take them to the Lord.
-Feelings, too — TPM is amazing for that.
+Our feelings, too — TPM is amazing for that.

 To take courage and act as He speaks.